Our Students

 Through a wide variety of student organizations, seven journals, and a full slate of student-planned conferences and events, Duke Law students contribute to an academic environment that values creativity, encourages collaboration, and stresses professional development.

-The students making up the class of 2025 come from 35 different U.S. states and territories and nine other countries.
-They represent 109 different undergraduate institutions, and many have earned graduate degrees in other disciplines.
+The Duke Law JD class of 2026 is comprised of 246 students enrolled from 6,205 applicants.
+They hail from 35 different U.S. states and territories and four other countries. and represent 110 different undergraduate institutions.
 Their backgrounds include science, teaching, education, entertainment, the arts, politics, public policy, government, business, technology, sports, and non-profit sector work.

 - Median LSAT: 170